 This means your internet traffic is first encrypted through your VPN, protecting it from the observation of outside parties.

-Your real IP address is protected from detection by the first Tor relay.
-The Tor network relays further obfuscate your true location by relaying your connection through several locations.
+The first Tor relay can’t detect your real IP address.
+The Tor network relays then further obfuscate your true location by relaying your connection through several locations.

 - Keeps your ISP from detecting your use of the Tor Browser